Opentrons/opentrons/api/docs/v2/robot_position.rst

    plate['A1'].bottom(z=-1) # 1 mm below the bottom center of the well
                             # this may be dangerous!

-.. verifying this warning re: Flex
+..
+Warning needs verification re: Flex. checking now.

 .. warning::